jose-elias-alvarez/minsnip.nvim/README.md

 positions.
 What you see in the animation above is what you get.

-Minsnip uses Neovim's `extmarks` API to offload the heavy lifting of tracking positions and, as a result, does the job in 200-ish lines of code, an order of magnitude fewer than other implementations.
+Minsnip uses Neovim's `extmarks` API to offload the heavy lifting of tracking positions and, as a result, does the job in 150-ish lines of code, an order of magnitude fewer than other implementations.

-Minsnip does its best to stay out of your way and avoid affecting editor performance.
-When you're not jumping in a snippet, Minsnip does nothing.
-Once you're done, it wipes itself out until you call it again.

 Minsnip _may_ be for you if:

 - You value simplicity and speed over features
 - You are comfortable with Lua and the Neovim API
-- You prefer to create your own snippets
+- You don't mind creating your own snippets
 - You want to build a custom solution on top of a simple base

 Minsnip is **not** for you if: